krd81/T2_A2-API_Server/README.md

 ### Flask JWT Manager
 The app uses JSON web tokens (JWTs) to manage the process of authenticating users and also for ensuring only users with the correct privileges access restricted routes.
 JWTs provide a simple and secure way of transmitting information between parties using a JSON object which contains digitally signed information used to identify the user.
 Flask JWT Extended provides functionality to create tokens, protect routes by labelling them as requiring a token and the ability to access specific information about a user via the token.

+> Citation
-> ([def1]: ^1:(No date) An Easy Introduction to Flask Framework for Beginners.
-Available at: https://www.analyticsvidhya.com/blog/2021/10/flask-python/. )
+> (No date) An Easy Introduction to Flask Framework for Beginners.
+Available at: https://www.analyticsvidhya.com/blog/2021/10/flask-python/.

 ## R8 - Describe your project's models in terms of the relationships they have with each other